Friday, May 9, 2025

 Seniors, Stay Informed: Prostate Cancer Risk by Age

-The U.S. Preventive Services Task Force says no to routine PSA screening for men 75+.
-But the American Urological Association suggests avoiding regular tests for those over 70 with short life expectancies.
-This shows the importance of looking at each person’s risk and treatment options carefully.
+The US Preventive Services Task Force does not recommend routine PSA screening for men over 75, while the American Urological Association recommends abstinence from routine tests for men over 70.
+This shows how important it is to consider each person’s risk and treatment options.

 Older men are at higher risk of cancer coming back.
-Men 70+ have a 49% chance of cancer coming back, almost double the younger groups.
-Being over 70 increases the risk of cancer coming back by 45%.
-Personalized care plans can help manage these risks and improve health for older patients.
+Due to complex biological factors, men over the age of 70 have a 49% chance of their cancer coming back, almost double that of the younger groups.

 Understanding Prostate Cancer: An Overview

-Prostate cancer is a disease that affects the prostate gland, a key part of the male reproductive system.
-For senior men prostate health is very important.
-This is because 65% of cases are found in men over 65.
-Most men diagnosed at an older age do not die from it, but staying aware is crucial.
+Prostate cancer is a condition that develops in the prostate gland, an organ found in the male reproductive system.
+For senior men, prostate health is essential.
+The reason for this is that 65% of cases are diagnosed in men over 65.
+Most of the men diagnosed later in life do not die from it.
+That said, it pays to be aware.

 What Is Prostate Cancer?